bureauworks/bwx/README.md

 # Bureau Works API Command Line Interface and NodeJS module
 This repository contains a JavaScript library that can be used to access the Bureau Works API.
 It also includes a CLI written in NodeJS that facilitates API calls from the command line.

+**ATTENTION**

+**This version of our CLI is only compatible with 1.0 projects**.
+1.0 Projects are deprecated and entering EOL.
+We are actively working on a new version of our CLI that includes 2.0 projects, support for translation memory and glossary operations, localization kits, among other functionalities present in BWX.

 ## Requirements

 You need a Bureau Works account and API KEY.
 Please visit https://www.bureauworks.com to get yours!